MeltwaterArchive/storyplayer/v2/learn/test-your-code/recommended-first-tests.md

 Once again, we avoid hard-coding settings into the test.

-The URL of the healthcheck page is part of the `appSettings` for the system under test:
+The URL of the healthcheck page is part of the `storySettings` for the system under test:

 {% highlight json %}
 {
-    "appSettings": {
+    "storySettings": {
         "my_app": {
             "pages": {
                 "healthcheck": "/healthcheck.php"